edvin/pillar/docs/ui/stream-browser.md

     | 📜 Pagination & lists
     |--------------------------------------------------------------------------
     | page_size:     events per API page (server may cap this)
-    | recent_limit:  how many “recent aggregates” to show on the landing page
+    | recent_limit:  how many “recent streams” to show on the landing page
     */
     'page_size' => 100,
     'recent_limit' => 20,